 No-one should have make excuses for that which they think.
-There is no reason why every utterance should be penetrable by reason, instead we may outline a mobile meaning, shiftless and intent, allying that to a footloose representation in the movement of substratum in the foundation of knowledge, with levels of interlinked mid-brain montage of the elementary architechtronics, tentologically fashionable truisms, beating with a white-hot heart in a netweb of fluid symbolism and anti-stat(e)ic signification, a multilectual dance of artime, mephistic aparadigm, up-tempo and down-beat, rhythm, rhyme and metatonic diamorphologistic dissonantly cognitive and emphatically logistically contingent.
-If is the aim of all art, I would suggest, not to reproduce the visible, but to make visible, and perhaps the same can be said for representation semiologically.
+There is no reason why every utterance should be penetrable by reason, instead we may outline a mobile meaning, shiftless and intent, allying that to a footloose representation in the movement of substratum in the foundation of knowledge, with levels of interlinked mid-brain montage of the elementary architechtronics, tentologically fashionable truisms, beating with a white-hot heart in a netweb of fluid symbolism and anti-stat(e)ic signification, a multilectual dance of artime, mephistic aparadigm, up-tempo and down-beat, rhythm, rhyme and metatonically diamorphologistic dissonant cognitive and emphatically logistically contingent.
+It is the aim of all art, I would suggest, not to reproduce the visible, but to make visible, and perhaps the same can be said for that representation semiologically.
 At the very least, no more trench warfare, where paid torturers fought it out over the soggy turf, or the entrenched dogma of fixed ideology, culture and language, forever mistaking the map for the territory.
 Let the imagination free.
 In the shaking-off of the deterministic shackles of an empirically defined existence, each unique human soul undergoes metamorphosis.
 It seems right at this time to render it so.

-War itself is irrational as we have always control over the means of our actions but never over their ends.
+War itself can be considered irrational, as we always have control over the means of our actions, but never over their ends.
 The disruptiveness of any social conflict is controlled by a steady awareness of the limited importance of the issues which gave rise to it.
 There is a basic tension standing true to that which one believes whilst at the same lime continuing to act in such a way so as to preserve and reflect the realisation that one’s moral assessment of the situation may be mistaken.
 It is our relationships with other people which chiefly define the boundaries to our realisation of the great and general ends to human existence.
 SATYAGRAHA is a moral equivalent to war.
 It embodies an equitable settlement and a just one.
-Its proponents do not merely abstain but take active steps to measure the degree of sincerity in their own counter-claims.
+Its proponents do not merely abstain, but take active steps to measure the degree of sincerity in their own counter-claims.
 Failure to oppose that which is unjust does not befit the dignity of the human being and must undermine his or her self- respect and also that of his or her opponent.
 Our methods of seeking often have a more far-reaching effect on our interpersonal relationships than the identity of the more limited aims which we set ourselves.
-‘SATYA-’ meaning ‘Truth’ and ‘-GRAHA’ meaning Firm-Grasping-Of.
+‘SATYA-’ meaning ‘Truth’ and ‘-GRAHA‘ meaning Firm-Grasping-Of.
 ‘Thou’ not ‘I’ should be the watchword of all being.
-Forget the self and seek the dissolution of the ego.
+Forget the self, and seek the dissolution of the ego.
 Go out into the world, which is full of suffering, and try to lessen that suffering, or die on the attempt.
 The existential function of being is to care.

 Pity is an emotion prior to all rationalisation.
 Doubt is like a clumsy veil on the radiance of the heart, reduces our self-understanding and should be cast aside.
 Love is action, devotion is practice, and surrender is experience.
 Devotion is the intensity in love and surrender is its fulfilment.